MoumitaGhorai/WundergroundDataScraping/README.md

 # Wunderground Data Scraping
 I am using selenium to automate the process of scraping.
-Selenium, allows Python to run a headless browser.
+Selenium allows Python to run a headless browser.

 Installation of Selenium: